 When they actually check LinkedIn, what they want to see |

-For businesses managing global audiences, scheduling across time zones effectively requires understanding both the technical stuff and cultural differences in how people consume professional content.
+For businesses managing global audiences, scheduling across time zones effectively requires understanding both the technical side and cultural differences in how people consume professional content.

 Keep a healthy mix of scheduled and live posts.
 Real time content signals that your page is active and responsive, and it helps you react to industry news or trending topics.